AASL Seeks National Conference Program Reviewers

 This volunteer position is essential to conference planning and program reviewers should reflect a diverse group of practitioners from within the AASL community.
 Therefore, reviewers will be chosen based on geographical location, number of years in the profession and current job title.
 Past performance as a program reviewer will also be taken into consideration.

 The AASL National Conference & Exhibition is the only national conference dedicated solely to the needs of school librarians and their roles as educational leaders.
-The 18th National Conference & Exhibition, “Beyond the Horizon,” taking place Nov.
-9-11, 2017, in Phoenix, Arizona, will feature preconference workshops, concurrent sessions and an exhibition featuring companies relevant to the profession.
+The 2019 conference, taking place Nov.
+14-16, in Louisville, Kentucky, will feature preconference workshops, concurrent sessions, and an exhibition featuring companies relevant to the profession.
+Those communicating about the national conference are encouraged to use the official hashtag, #aasl19.

 The American Association of School Librarians, www.aasl.org, a division of the American Library Association (ALA), empowers leaders to transform teaching and learning.